-&lt;sup>1 I am using the term "promoters" in a broad, generic sense.
+1 [I am using the term "promoters" in a broad, generic sense.
 The important factor in the legal analysis is that there is a person or coordinated group that is working actively to develop the infrastructure of the network.
 This person or group may be, variously, founders, sponsors, developers, or "promoters" in the traditional sense.
-The presence of promoters in this context is important to distinguish from the circumstance where multiple, independent actors work on the network but no individual actor's or coordinated group of actors' efforts are essential.
+The presence of promoters in this context is important to distinguish from the circumstance where multiple, independent actors work on the network but no individual actor's or coordinated group of actors' efforts are essential.]

-operator sold interests in a citrus grove to its largely out-of-state guests.
+When we see that kind of economic transaction, it is easy to apply the Supreme Court's "investment contract" test first announced in SEC v.
+Howey.2 As you will remember, the test requires an investment of money in a common enterprise with an expectation of profit derived from the efforts of others.
+And it is important to reflect on the facts of Howey.
+A Florida hotel operator sold interests in a citrus grove to its largely out-of-state guests.
 The transaction was recorded as a real estate sale, together with a service contract.
 In theory, purchasers could arrange to service the grove themselves, but few pursued that option.
-In fact, the purchasers were passive, relying largely on the Howey Service Company's efforts tending the assets for a return.
-And in articulating the test for an investment contract, the Supreme Court stressed: "Form [is] disregarded for substance and the emphasis [is] placed on economic realities."
+In fact, the purchasers were passive, relying on Howey for a return based largely on the Howey Service Company efforts in tending to the assets.
+And in articulating the test for an investment contract, the Supreme Court emphasized: "Form [is] disregarded for substance and the emphasis [is] placed on economic realities."
 So the purported real estate purchase was found to be an investment contract, and hence a security.